University-of-Mons/sismic-tutorial/sismic-tutorial.md

 - If the car is driving, the speed will decrease slowly (to simulate the friction of the car with the road) If the car is braking, the speed will be decrease much faster

-A similar process as described above can be used to return back to the engine off state.
+A similar process as described above can be used to go back to the engine off state.

 #### Cruise Control